 The amounts are unsecured and are usually paid within 45 days of recognition.
 Trade and other payables are presented as current liabilities unless payment is not due within 12 months from the reporting date.
-They are recognised initially at their fair value.
+They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method.